Updated on: December 6, 2024

 Short on time?
 Here's the best free password manager in 2024:

 I tested every free password manager on the market and only found a few that are actually decent.
-A lot of free password managers are really bad — some of them are super buggy, some of them are ineffective, and some of them are actually just spyware designed to steal all of your passwords.
+A lot of free password managers are really bad — some of them are super buggy, some are ineffective, and some are actually spyware designed to steal all of your passwords.
 Built-in password managers from Apple and Chrome might be convenient, but they don’t offer multi-platform support or many extras.

 Many of the best password managers offer free versions, but most hit you with heaps of paywalls, rendering them basically useless.
 The unfortunate truth is that if you’re looking for the best features, the strongest security protections, and the most helpful customer support, you’ll have to spend a little bit of cash.